Orange, CA Car Insurance

-Car insurance coverage costs an average of $1,833 each year in Orange.
-That's cheaper than the statewide average in California ($1,868) and more expensive than the national average of $1,548.
-Our guide to Orange car insurance includes average rates based on age, credit score, driving history, and marital status.
-Keep reading to learn more!
+Car insurance coverage costs an average of $916 each six-months in Orange.
+That's cheaper than the statewide average in California ($934) and more expensive than the national average of $880.
+Our guide to Orange car insurance includes average rates based on age, credit score, and other factors.
+Read on to learn more!

 The difference in auto insurance rates from company to company can be substantial.
 For a typical driver, GEICO offers Orange's most affordable premiums.
-Reference below the top options for affordable insurance in Orange.
-Don't forget to get car insurance quotes based on your unique driving profile.
+Reference below the most affordable insurance option in Orange.
+You can also check out our list of the top-rated auto insurance companies based in part on The Zebra's Customer Satisfaction Survey.
+Use this information as a starting point and be sure to compare quotes specific to your unique driving profile.

-The age group that pays the least for car insurance in Orange are drivers in their 60s ($1,642 per year).
-Drivers in their 50s pay marginally higher rates — $1,650 per year.
+Our data tells us that drivers between the ages of 20-29 make up 33% of Orange drivers.
+The age group that pays the least for car insurance in Orange are drivers in their 60s ($821 per six-months).
+Drivers in their 50s pay marginally higher rates — $825 per six-months.

 Teenage drivers pay Orange's most expensive car insurance rates.
 One of the most effective ways to lower your car insurance rates as a driver in Orange is to age out of your teens.
 The gap in cost between the car insurance premiums paid by teenage drivers and drivers in their 20s in Orange is $4,040.
 That's the biggest gap in premiums between any pair of age brackets.

 Orange car insurance rates by credit score

 It's no secret credit score is closely correlated with car insurance rates.
 Moving from "Very Poor" to "Fair" credit is a meaningful step toward saving money on auto insurance.